 Kingdom Come is not like most other open world games.
 You don’t play as a chosen hero, you play as a Henry of Skalitz, a blacksmith’s son and apprentice – a peasant and boy do you feel like one from the get go.
 You are utterly average.
 At level 1, you are greatly inferior to any soldier and bandit in combat; and by inferior, I don’t mean only in terms of passive stats like in The Elder Scrolls V: Skyrim and any other action RPG.
 You see, Kingdom Come is the only action RPG to handle combat in what I consider to be the right way (that I’ve discovered at least): leveling up doesn’t just increase your health pool, stamina pool, and damage.
 No, as you level up combat skills you unlock new attacks (prevalent in JRPGs sure, but read on) and your weapon swings become faster, more efficient, and less clumsy.
 Actual animated changes, in addition to the purely statistical ones and the new attacks and defensive maneuvers.
 This is how every action RPG should be, so that you feel the difference in mechanics as you go from peasant to legitimate man-at-arms.

 Hardcore mode is a real treat for me though, as it makes for the type of game I like most.
+I actually perform noticeably better in combat on hardcore mode, because I am paying more attention to enemy movements (which are incredibly well animated in combat, some of the best ever) rather than the HUD element you are told to focus on in normal mode.
 One more thing I’ll note on this subject is that on normal mode, Kingdom Come autosaves when a quest progresses.
 It also saves if you take a bath at a bath house, and most sleeping options let you save too.
 Otherwise, you can only save by using a Savior Schnapps item, which is an expensive alcoholic beverage.
 Hardcore mode takes away autosaves with quest progression.

 Oddly enough, the open world game that Kingdom Come is most similar to from my experience isn’t Mount and Blade or any other RPG, it is S.T.A.L.K.E.R.
 NLC 7, a similarly hardcore experience (but even more so) that applies more real world logic to its world than the vast majority of games, as Kingdom Come does.
 Kingdom Come is one of those PC games, like many of the great classics, in which you should use more real world logic and thinking rather than using video game logic exclusively.
 We’ll illustrate why in the later sections.